pedro00dk/willow-experiment/contents/willow-tool.md

 After solving the problem, you must **copy all the code** in the answer field.
 **You can still submit your response if the time limit is exceeded.**

-If you need to stop, there is a waiting session between the problems, it is not possible to stop the timer during the solution of the problem.
+If you need to stop, there is a waiting session between the problems, it is not possible to stop the timer while solving a problem.

 <!--english-->